Skip to main content

 Self-employed people can get IVAs if they can show regular earnings.
 Benefits count as income.
 The key is demonstrating stability and affordability.

 Not sure if you meet these criteria?
-Use our IVA calculator to check if you qualify and see how much debt you could write off.
+Use our IVA eligibility check to see whether an IVA may fit your debt level, income and monthly budget.
 Takes 2 minutes, completely free, no impact on your credit score.
 Or read our detailed guide: Is an IVA Suitable for Me?

 • Secured loans and standard mortgage payments (the debt secured on your home)